Tebs-Lab/check-suming/readme.md

 ## Examples in Web Development

 Internet traffic often depends on the use of checksums to consistently deliver uncorrupted data.
 For example the [TCP/IP protocols](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) that power internet traffic rely on checksums.
-[Signed cookies]() and [signed urls]() are also example of using checksums. the [JWT]() standard also uses checksums.
-If you read the Flame article above, you learned that checksums are also sent along with important software updates and other sensitive digital information.
+[Signed cookies](http://www.brunton-spall.co.uk/post/2012/11/08/securing-web-cookies-with-signatures/) and [signed urls](https://docs.djangoproject.com/en/1.10/topics/signing/) are also example of using checksums.
+The [JWT standard](https://jwt.io/introduction/) standard also uses checksums.
+If you read the article about the Flame virus above, you learned that checksums are also sent along with important software updates and other sensitive digital information.

 ## How Checksums Work